Low-cost cloud computing and improved availability

 Cloud computing services describe a variety of service models:

-- based on how you want to use the service (software as a [SaaS] service,
+- based on how you want to use the service ([SaaS]).

-- infrastructure as a [IaaS] service) run strictly in the cloud.
+- infrastructure as a service[IaaS]) run strictly in the cloud.

-One of the advantages of using the cloud-only model is that you don’t have to worry about the infrastructure on which the services run.
-Back-end functionality is invisible to users and the IT department.
+One of the advantages of using the cloud-only model is that you don’t have to worry about the infrastructure on which services are running.
+Back-end functionality is invisible to users and IT.

-The cloud computing-only model is perfect for small businesses, such as startups, that don’t have internal IT resources or capital to buy and maintain their own infrastructure.
+The cloud-only model is perfect for small businesses, such as startups, that don’t have internal IT resources or capital to buy and maintain their own infrastructure.
 Hiring a managed infrastructure service can be a good choice.
-You don’t have to buy or manage the infrastructure, as the Cloud Service Provider (CSP) takes care of it.
+You don’t have to purchase or manage your infrastructure, as the Cloud Service Provider (CSP) takes care of it.

 Note, however, that the cloud-only model can limit the level of adaptation of your services.
-Because users and IT staff can’t customize the SaaS and PaaS-based services running in the cloud.
-If you need to be able to customize your services and infrastructure, you may need a hybrid model.
+Because users and IT staff can’t customize SaaS and PaaS-based services running in the cloud.
+If you need to be able to customize your services and infrastructure, you may require a hybrid model.

 The hybrid cloud model

 The cloud-only model prevents you from having to build and maintain your own infrastructure.
-But what if your company has invested heavily in local hardware, line-of-business systems, custom applications, etc.?
+But what if your company has invested heavily in on-premises hardware, line-of-business systems, custom applications, etc.?
 Need to abandon all resources and customizations to enjoy the benefits of cloud computing?
-This is where the hybrid model arises.
+This is where the hybrid model comes from.

 Hybrid deployment is a combination of cloud services with on-premises services to meet IT needs.
 A hybrid cloud migration allows you to maintain critical resources on-premises while also working with cloud services.
-Connect on-premises resources to the cloud, effectively turning new cloud services into an extension of your on-premises infrastructure.
+Connect on-premises resources to the cloud, effectively making new cloud services an extension of your on-premises infrastructure.
 The hybrid cloud model allows you to extend features or features that are not available on your existing on-premises systems (such as mobility and productivity) to your infrastructure.
-So how to choose which model is best for you?
+So how to choose which is the best model for you?

 Which cloud computing model should your organization choose?